The rise and fall of ancient Athens

 Source: https://pixabay.com/photos/athens-greece-temple-architecture-4834005/

 Ancient Athens was a city located in the centre the Attica region of Greece.
-The city of Athens has a rich and complex history that stretches back millennia.
+Nestled between the mountains and the sea, this city would grow to be a powerhouse of culture, politics, and military might.

 In this article, we will explore the early history of ancient Athens, from its earliest inhabitants to the rise of the first Athenian democracy.